 Do you need a rollover accident lawyer?

+Of all the types of motor vehicle accidents, rollovers crashes often result in the most serious injuries and fatalities.
+These accidents frequently only involve one vehicle, but occur more often in vehicles that are taller and narrower, such as SUVs, pickup trucks and passenger vans that all have higher centers of gravity.
 Automobile rollover accidents are the cause of approximately a quarter of traffic-related fatalities even though they account for less than one percent of total crashes in the United States.

 What causes a rollover accident?